-APSI provides the following standard protective services: Guardianship of person, Limited guardianship, Interim guardianship, Emergency guardianship, Trustee, Protector, and Conservator.
+APSI provides the following standard protective services: Guardianship of person, Limited guardianship, Interim guardianship, Emergency guardianship, Protector, and Conservator.

 An approved applicant will join our waiting list.